Mickael-Roger/tom/dev.md

 *   `module_name` (string): A unique identifier for your module.
 This name will be used in `config.yml` to enable the module for a user.
 *   `class_name` (string): The exact name of the main class within your module file.
 *   `description` (string): A concise description of the module's purpose.
 This description is used by Tom to inform the LLM about the module's capabilities.
+*   `type` (string, optional): Defines the module type - either "global" or "personal".
+Global modules have the same configuration for all users (e.g., weather module), while personal modules have user-specific configurations (e.g., email reader).
+Defaults to "global" if not specified.

 ### Main Module Class (`YourModuleClassName`)